KevinHern/AI-Deployment-NodeJS/Simple_GAN/README.md

-# AI Deployment in NodeJS: MNIST GAN
+# AI Deployment in Node.js: MNIST GAN
-Small demo to deploy a simple GAN that can generate digits from 0 to 9.
+Small demo on how to to deploy a simple GAN that can generate digits from 0 to 9.

 ## How to install the app
-Clone the repo and run the following command inside the cloned directory:
+Clone the repository and run the following command inside the cloned directory:

 ```bat
 npm install